Podiceps auratus cornutus

 Spring: Mar 3, 4, 5 <<<>>> Jun 4, 4, 5

 Migrants arrive during the latter third of Mar and peak in Apr.
-There are earlier reports 21 Feb 1970 Adams Co and 28 Feb Keith Co (Rosche 1994) and a later report 17 Jun 2008 Lake Ogallala, Keith Co.
+There are earlier reports 21 Feb 1970 Adams Co, 28 Feb Keith Co (Rosche 1994), and 29 Feb 2020 Lake Ogallala, Keith Co, and a later report 17 Jun 2008 Lake Ogallala, Keith Co.

 - High counts: 236 at Lake McConaughy, Keith Co 5 Apr 1998, 69 in Scotts Bluff Co 8 Apr 2000, and 65 in Lancaster Co 13 Apr 2018.